jku-win-se/transit-datadrop-model/README.md

    Tested with the following versions: EMF Json (0.13.0), Jackson-core (2.3.1) and jackson-databind (2.3.1)
 4. **EMF Forms**

    In eclipse workspace go to Help > Install New Software > Work with: http://download.eclipse.org/ecp/releases/releases_126/ > Select *EMF Forms SDK* > Next > ... > Finish

-The plugin and it's components have been tested with the versions mentioned or linked above.
+The project and it's components have been tested with the versions mentioned or linked above.
 Newer/Older versions of eclipse and/or the plugins may require additional or less extensions.
 ___
 ### Run Configuration
 The project is shipped with a predefined run configuration ("Custom Config").